gwenf/google-palm2-meal-planner-demo/WORKSHOP.md

 ### Setup in Locally

-1. Set up the project and environment locally
+1. Set up the project and environment locally by following the Installation instructions in [the README file](README.md).
 2. install libraries
 3. `gcloud auth application-default login`
 	1. You will need to download and install the gcp sdk first.
 Follow the instructions here: https://cloud.google.com/sdk/docs/install